Nickelodeon (Polish TV channel): Channel (2008-present)

 On 10 July 2008, Nickelodeon returned in Poland as a full-time channel.
 On 1 March 2010, Nickelodeon Poland changed its logo and switched to Nickelodeon CEE.
 On 2 October 2012, Nickelodeon CEE again became Nickelodeon Poland.
 On 9 November 2021, Nickelodeon Poland started to broadcast on czech license, but have a few opt-outs, including nighttime Rodzina Zastępcza (Foster Family) marathons between 23:00-5:00 CET, and weekday events between 20:05-22:20 CET, in which Nick air Kally's Mashup (Zmiksowanej Kally), followed by Henry Danger (Niebezpieczny Henryk) and two episodes of The Loud House (Harmidom; which are shown on main feed between 21:00-21:55 CET).

+on April 17, 2021, Nickelodeon Poland switched once again to Nickelodeon CEE.

 From June 1, 2023, the channel began using automatic subtitles in the promotion of programs, and also added Ukrainian language on this channel, in connection with the closing of the Pluto TV channel.

 On August 1, 2023, the channel rebranded, which included an updated version of the logo and a new design.